micheleangioni/message-board/readme.md

 If you want a deeper level of customization for your coded posts, you can extend the `AbstractMbGateway` and create your own `getCodedPostText($code, MbUserInterface $user, array $attributes)` method which must return the text of the coded message.

+### Roles and Permissions

+Message Board comes with a role and permission system out of the box.
+Base roles are `Admin` and `Moderator`.
+The first one can edit and delete posts and comments, ban users (user bans must still be implemented), add and remove moderators.
+The Moderator has the same permissions of the admin, but adding and remove other moderators.

+In order to retrieve all available methods, just use the `getRoles()` method of the MbGateway.
+Each role returns its permissions through the `permissions` property.

+Thanks to the `MbTrait`, you can easily add a role to an user with `$user->attachRole($role)` and detach it by using `$user->detachRole($role)`.
+If you want to test an user for a particular permission, just user `$user->canMb($permission)` where $permission is the name of the permission.

 ## Contribution guidelines

+Please report any issue you find in the issues page.
 Pull requests are welcome, especially for the to do list below.

 ## To do list

+- user bans
 - images handling
 - emoticons management